Skip to content

 Backup

-Copies and compresses the /homeserver directory, saving it to $BACKUP_FOLDER.
+Backs up the /fjellheimen directory to $BACKUP_FOLDER with borg.
 Notifications are sent before and after backup creation.
 Recommended frequency: at least weekly.

 Reboot